vizplus/viz-biz/biz-en.md

 # How can you create a unique business in VIZ?

 Some areas of business in VIZ are obvious and do not differ from income generation in other blockchains and digital ecosystems.
-These include exchange operations (purchase and sale of viz tokens), gateways for payment for goods and services with viz tokens, support for blockchain nodes with income from the issue, etc.
+These include exchange operations (purchase and sale of viz tokens), gateways for payment for goods and services with viz tokens, support for blockchain nodes with income from the emission, etc.

-However, a truly unique and interesting business in VIZ using social capital can be built around creating applications that provide *context for awards*, and receiving *beneficial payments* from users of these applications.
-Let's try to decipher it.
+However, a truly unique and interesting business in VIZ using Social Capital can be built around creating applications that provide *context for awards*, and receiving *beneficiar part* from users of these applications.
+Let's try to explain it simply.

 ## Context of the award

-In its simplest form , the interaction of people in VIZ is described by the phrase:
+In its simplest form, the interaction of people in VIZ is described by the phrase:

 > John rewarded Mike (that is, increased his social capital).